Categories

 Graphic: Created by Physik Invest.
 Data by SqueezeMetrics.

-Accordingly, August OpEx, combined with technical and fundamental contexts prompting funds to “reload[] on short sales,” shocked the market into a higher volatility, negative Gamma environment.
+Accordingly, August OpEx, combined with technical and fundamental contexts prompting funds to “reload[] on short sales,” shocked the market into a higher volatility and negative Gamma environment.
 In this negative Gamma environment, put options, through which the vast majority of participants speculate on lower prices and protect their downside, solicited far more pressure from counterparties.
 If markets continued trading lower, traders would likely continue rotating into those put options, further bolstering pressure from counterparties.
 This happened, as shown below.

 Graphic: Retrieved from SpotGamma.
 “There was a huge surge in large trader put buying in the equities space last week as per the OCC data.”